jenkins-infra/documentation/README.md

 In the case of "asynchronized" communication, it's better to use the git trunk-based development as it gives more time to contributors to provide feedback, and it integrates better with Github notifications.

 They are cases where documentation lies somewhere else like the private repository [jenkins-infra/runbook](github.com/jenkins-infra/runbooks), in those cases, it's better to provide a link from this repository, referencing thirds document elsewhere.
-The purpose is to use jenkins-infra/documentation as the central source of knowledge.
+The purpose is to use jenkins-infra/documentation as the central source of knowledge but to keep the ability to have information where it belongs

 ## Contributing